 - In TF2's take on Capture the Flag, the flag is a large briefcase containing "enemy intelligence", which trails papers behind it when an opposing player carries it.
 Unlike many other games, one can score while their own team's intel is not in the base, and touching dropped friendly intel won't immediately send it home.
 Instead, it must be defended in place until a timer elapses, during which any opponent can pick it up again.

 - Mannpower is a variant of Capture the Flag.
 Its most notable features include powerups and a grappling hook for all classes to use.
 The rules are slightly altered.
 Like many other games with Capture the Flag, the intel must be in one team's base before the other can capture, and touching a dropped friendly intel sends it back to the base.
-Random critical hits on non-melee weapons are disabled, random damage spread is disabled as well, and respawn times are much shorter.
-All Mannpower maps take place on existing maps that have been modified to work with the game mode.
-This game mode is currently in beta as a Mann Co.
-Beta Test.
+Random critical hits on non-melee weapons are disabled, melee weapons are 30% stronger and respawn times are much shorter (2 seconds).
+Capture limits are significantly higher, requiring seven captures to win compared to three for normal Capture the Flag.

 - Payload Race is a variation of Payload, introduced in the Sniper/Spy update, that is Payload times two: Both teams have a bomb, and the first team to get their bomb to the other team's base wins.
 Things get crazy when you factor in the little fact that each team can interfere with the other's progress.
 This has a tendency to stall if the two carts end up adjacent, as the lines tend to criss-cross and meet at bottlenecks and tunnels.
 Furthermore, unlike in standard Payload, there are no checkpoints and carts only roll backwards if unattended on a hill or ramp, which sends them to the bottom.